YeapJieShen/Drowning-Detection/README.md

 > Year 3 Semester 2 – **Group 4**

 ## 🙏 Acknowledgements
 We would like to express our sincere appreciation to **Assoc.
 Prof. Ts.
-Dr. Tan Chi Wee** for his continuous support and invaluable guidance throughout the development of this project.
+Dr Tan Chi Wee** for his continuous support and invaluable guidance throughout the development of this project.